-There are now 10 boxes all over the Oglethorpe campus.
-Some are home to adult birds only, some have eggs in them and some little hatchlings.
+The 10 boxes all over the Oglethorpe campus are home to adult birds only, some have eggs in them and some little hatchlings.
 Andrew and Sandy take turns checking the boxes and recording data several times every week.

 “Eastern bluebirds don’t have as many cavities available for nesting as they did before extensive logging and land development,” said Dr. Donnelly.
 “Boxes serve as suitable substitutes.”